applied-ai-lab/ramp-planner/README.md

 # RAMP Benchmark Planner 2023

 A collaboration between the Manufacturing Technology Centre and Oxford Robotics Institute.
-For more information please see the project website: https://sites.google.com/oxfordrobotics.institute/ramp
+For more information please see the [RAMP benchmark](https://sites.google.com/oxfordrobotics.institute/ramp).

 ## Planning Module for the RAMP Assembly Benchmark